WYCKOFF CO./EAGLE HARBOR

 Extensive cleanup actions have been completed in all three areas.
 The remedy in West Harbor is functioning as designed.
 No further work is needed at this time.

 Additional cleanup actions are needed in the soil and groundwater at the former Wyckoff wood treating facility, and in the adjacent beach sediments.
 EPA released its Proposed Plan, which describes the agency’s preferred cleanup alternatives, in April 2016.
 The public comment period on the Proposed Plan closed June 30, 2016.
-After we carefully consider all of the public comments received, the EPA will issue a cleanup plan in late 2017
+After we carefully consider all of the public comments received, the EPA will issue a cleanup plan in early 2018.

 What Is Being Done to Clean Up the Site?